maxitg/SetReplace/README.md

 #### Events

 Both of these properties return all replacement events throughout the evolution.
-The only difference is how the events are arranged. `"AllEventsList"` returns the flat list of all events, whereas `"GenerationEventsList"` splits them into sublists for each generation.
+The only difference is how the events are arranged. **`"AllEventsList"`** (aka `"EventsList"`) returns the flat list of all events, whereas **`"GenerationEventsList"`** splits them into sublists for each generation.
 ```
 In[] := WolframModel[{{1, 2}} -> {{3, 4}, {3, 1}, {4, 1}, {2, 4}}, {{1,
    1}}, 2, "AllEventsList"]